turingschool/front-end-curriculum/projects/overlook.md

 For the purposes of this project, you will keep your state logic separate from your view logic.
 In other words, ideally your business logic (classes/methods) should not handle anything that deals with the UI (DOM Manipulation).

-To do this, you will utilize a separate `domUpdates.js` file that handles any DOM manipulation that is triggered by your business logic.
+If you feel you need to do DOM manipulation from within a class method, you should create a function to perform the DOM manipulation that you can invoke.
+You will then spy on this function just to verify that it has been called, rather than allowing your tests to try to actually run it.
+It may be helpful to create a separate file (e.g. `domUpdates.js`) for these types of functions and put them into an object as methods.
 This is covered in more depth in the testing lesson, which you can find [here](http://frontend.turing.io/lessons/module-2/testing-with-chai-spies.html).

 ## README